pixelcities/datagarden/docs/encryption.md

 In order to verify the security of the messages, the combined public keys ("safety code") can be viewed from within DataGarden.
-It's good practice to first verify your collaborators before sharing any keys with them to make sure the server is not impoersonating anyone.
+It's good practice to first verify your collaborators before sharing any keys with them to make sure the server is not impersonating anyone.